corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 - It's very flexible.
 You can swap out implementations at runtime, which is great for plugins or when you want to change behavior without recompiling.
 - It allows for polymorphism.
 You can treat different types that implement the same trait uniformly, which can simplify code that needs to work with various types.
-  You could technically do the same with generics, but as I mentioned sometimes you can't afford the increase in code size or compile times that come with monomorphization.
+  You could technically do the same with generics, but sometimes you can't afford the increase in code size or compile times that come with monomorphization.
 - It can lead to cleaner and more maintainable code in certain scenarios, especially when dealing with complex hierarchies of types and behaviors.
   For example, take a graphics rendering engine where you have different shapes (circles, squares, triangles) that all implement a `Drawable` trait.
   Using dynamic dispatch, you can store them all in a single collection and call `draw()`.
 If you were to try the same with generics, you'd end up with a lot of boilerplate code to handle each shape type separately.